Patient information: Systemic lupus erythematosus and pregnancy (Beyond the Basics)

 Signs of neonatal lupus include a red, raised rash on the scalp and around the eyes.
 The rash almost always resolves by six to eight months of age because the antibodies are cleared out of the infant’s bloodstream; most (90 percent) of these infants do not develop lupus in later years.

 The most serious complication of neonatal lupus is complete heart block, which occurs in approximately 2 percent of newborns whose mothers have SSA (Ro) or SSB (La) antibodies.
-Heart block occurs when there is partial or complete blockage of electrical flow in the fetus’ heart, causing an abnormally slow heart rate.
-Women with SSA (Ro) or SSB (La) antibodies often have regular ultrasound monitoring of the fetus’ heart during pregnancy.
-Ultrasound monitoring of the fetus’ heart is generally started at 16 weeks of pregnancy and is continued until the 26th week of pregnancy.
+Heart block occurs when there is partial or complete blockage of electrical flow in the fetus’s heart, causing an abnormally slow heart rate.
+Women with SSA (Ro) or SSB (La) antibodies often have regular ultrasound monitoring of the fetus’s heart during pregnancy.
+Ultrasound monitoring of the fetus’s heart is generally started at 16 weeks of pregnancy and is continued until the 26th week of pregnancy.
 The goal is to detect fetal heart block at an early stage so that the fetus can be monitored frequently to assure that the heart is functioning well and to be able to prepare the fetus for a pacemaker if it is needed when born.
 There is no proven treatment for fetal heart block prior to birth, although some preliminary studies suggest that women with these antibodies who are taking hydroxychloroquine during pregnancy have a lower risk of these complications.

 If a mother gives birth to a baby with neonatal lupus, her risk of having a child with neonatal lupus in a subsequent pregnancy is about 17 percent.
 (See "Patient information: Systemic lupus erythematosus (SLE) (Beyond the Basics)" and "Patient information: Sjögren’s syndrome (Beyond the Basics)".)